leoloso/graphql-by-pop.com/docs/architecture/localization.md

 # Localization

-GraphQL servers using the SDL-first approach find it difficult to localize the information in the schema (the [corresponding issue for the spec](https://github.com/graphql/graphql-spec/issues/193) was created more than 4 years ago, and still has no resolution).

-Using the code-first approach, though, the GraphQL API can localize the descriptions in a straightforward manner, through PHP function `__('some text', 'domain')`, and the localized strings will be retrieved from a POT file corresponding to the region and language selected in the WordPress admin.
+GraphQL by PoP localizes the descriptions via the `TranslationAPI`'s service, through function `__('some text', 'domain')`.

-For instance, as we saw earlier on, this code localizes the field descriptions:
+For instance, this code localizes the field descriptions:

 ```php
 class UserFieldResolver extends AbstractDBDataFieldResolver